The Australian Federal Budget 2025-26 Highlights

 Contingency Reserve Allocation

-The budget has set aside $40.8 billion in the contingency reserve for measures that are either confidential or yet to be announced before the election.
-This indicates that additional business support funding may be on the horizon.
+The budget has set aside $40.8 billion in the contingency reserve for measures that are confidential or yet to be announced before the election, indicating additional business support may be on the horizon.

 R&D Strategic Examination

-The ongoing federal Strategic Examination of R&D (SERD) suggests that any significant changes to innovation support will likely be postponed until the Review’s recommendations are released.
+The ongoing Strategic Examination of R&D (SERD) suggests major innovation support changes will likely be delayed until the Review’s recommendations are released.

 Future Made in Australia Initiative